IWDTestBot/iwd/src/iwd.ap.rst

        The time interval at which the AP starts a rekey for a given station.
 If not provided a default value of 0 is used (rekeying is disabled).

-   * - DisableHT
+   * - EnableHT
      - Boolean value

-       Explicitly disable HT capabilities for this AP.
+       Enable HT capabilities for this AP.

 Network Authentication Settings
 -------------------------------